konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials.rst

 For a more in-depth look at each step, be sure to check out the :ref:`Architecture Diagram<architecture-sdk-to-server>` that reflects each step of the document-processing pipeline.

-Furthermore, you can get inspiration for possible usages of the SDK with the different Document processing approaches.
-Here are some of the them:

 .. toctree::
    :hidden:
    :maxdepth: 1